snailsqz/Brand2Tiktok/README.md

-# TikTok KOL Relevance Matcher (for Convert Cake🍰)
+# TikTok KOL Relevance Matcher

-This project was developed as part of a case study for the AI Automation position at Convert Cake.
-Its goal is to create a tool for finding and ranking TikTok influencers based on their relevance to a given brand, utilizing Thai Natural Language Processing (NLP) techniques but i did one for eng too.
+The goal of this project is to create a tool for finding and ranking TikTok influencers based on their relevance to a given brand, utilizing Thai and Eng Natural Language Processing (NLP) techniques.

 ## Key Features